DaveStrickland/SimplePracticalAstronomy/README.md

 # Dependencies

 This library requires the user to have a working C++11 compiler.
 At present, and by design, no external dependencies (e.g. boost) are required.
+It uses and includes the header-only `CUTE` unit testing framework created by Peter Sommerlad.

 # Build And Test